Cosys-Lab/Cosys-AirSim/docs/meshes.md

 # How to Access Meshes in AIRSIM

-AirSim supports the ability to access the static meshes that make up the scene.
+Cosys-AirSim supports the ability to access the static meshes that make up the scene.

 ## Mesh structure